lesomnus/vcpkg-cache-http/README.md

 docker pull ghcr.io/lesomnus/vcpkg-cache-http:edge
 ```

-Currently, only `edge` tags built from the `main` branch is provided.
+Currently, only `edge` tag built from the `main` branch is provided.

 ## Stores

 `vcpkg-cache-http` accepts 1 positional argument that indicates the location to store the binary cache.
 The store is formed as `kind[:[path][,opt[=val]]]`.
-For example, store that stores the binary cache to a directory where "./path/to/store" is as follow:
+For example, store that stores the binary cache to a directory where `./path/to/store` is as follow:

 ```
 files:./path/to/store